Cacti/cacti/README.md

 ## Cacti 1.0

 This release of Cacti has been two years in the making.
-With the release of Cacti 1.0, we have meged 19 Cacti Group developed plugins in to the base of Cacti in an effort to make Cacti less cumbersome to deploy and manage.
+With the release of Cacti 1.0, we have merged 19 Cacti Group developed plugins in to the base of Cacti in an effort to make Cacti less cumbersome to deploy and manage.
 With the merge of these plugins into the core of Cacti, they behave as if they were incorporated into Cacti from the beginning.
 This drove major redesign to address look and feel, performance, and scalability issues.

 ### Merged Plugins